Skip to main content

 Sync

-This video contains the clip from the input videos between the first and last clap time.
+This video contains the clip from the input videos trimmed to show only the part between the first and last clap time.
 Use this video to visually check that the system has synchronized the footage correctly.
 Ignore this if timesync'd cameras were used.

 Camera layout